 So, you create two views: one that contains all of your SaaS platform columns, another with the subset you regularly use.
 Now writing most of your reports is straightforward, but you've still got easy access to the full set of columns when you need them.

-If you've ever read an article about traditional data warehouses, it probably uses the acronym ETL.
+If you've ever read an article about traditional data ingestion, it probably uses the acronym ETL.

-When creating a modern data warehouse, you switch up the order for ingesting your data.
-Instead of extracting (E), loading (L), and transforming (T) your data, you extract (E), transform (T), then load (L) it.
+When using a modern data ingestion, you switch up the order for ingesting your data.
+Instead of extracting (E), transforming (T), and loading (L) your data, you extract (E), load (L), then transform (T) it.

 The reason for this switch?
-Traditional data warehouses aren't speedy enough to handle transformations using views.
+Traditional data warehouses aren't speedy enough to handle real-time transformations using views.

 As a result, for each transformation you need to temporarily store the results in one or more tables.
 Once you've finished with all the transformations required to get the data into the format you need, you load the cleaned up data into your data warehouse.